 Air Travel and Your Safety

-Air travel is generally safe but there are additional steps that can be taken by passengers to further ensure safety.
+Air travel is generally safe, but there are additional steps that can be taken by passengers to further ensure safety.
 It is important to listen to flight attendants when they are reviewing safety information.
 When traveling over water, know where your flotation device is located.
-Always follow directions from flight crew, especially in the event of an emergency.
+Always follow directions from the flight crew, especially in the event of an emergency.
 Keep the alcohol to a minimum on flights; alcohol will affect you more severely than when on the ground due to pressure in the cabin.

 - Safest Airlines – International or Domestic?

 - General Safety Information For Passengers in Flight

 - How to Tell If an International Airline is Safe